-The Honourable Marie-Claude Bibeau was elected as the Member of Parliament for Compton–Stanstead in October 2015, and a few weeks later, she was appointed Minister of International Development and La Francophonie by Prime Minister Justin Trudeau.
+The Honourable Marie-Claude Bibeau was elected as the Member of Parliament for Compton—Stanstead in October 2015.
+She has served as a minister since 2015, and is currently the Minister of International Development.

-Before entering politics, Minister Bibeau began her career at the Canadian International Development Agency.
-She went on postings to Morocco and Benin.
+Before entering politics, Minister Bibeau began her career at the Canadian International Development Agency, and went on postings to Morocco and Benin.
 After settling down with her family in Quebec’s Eastern Townships, she became a successful businesswoman and was actively involved in her community.

-In her capacity as Minister of International Development and La Francophonie, Minister Bibeau has a mandate to refocus Canada’s international assistance on helping the poorest and most vulnerable people and on supporting fragile states.
+As a minister, she has helped refocus Canada’s international assistance on helping the poorest and most vulnerable people and on supporting fragile states.
 In June 2017, after several months of consultations, Minister Bibeau launched Canada’s new Feminist International Assistance Policy.
 This innovative new vision will make Canada a leader in the fight against poverty by prioritizing gender equality in the country’s international assistance programming.

 Supported by this new policy, Minister Bibeau advocates for actions and initiatives that empower women and girls, and she defends their rights.
 As well, she is at the heart of Canada’s strategy for implementing the 2030 Agenda for Sustainable Development objectives both at home and around the world.